-Banana Chocolate Chip Pancakes, the ideal indulgent breakfast or brunch.
-Fluffy, super easy to make, and ready in about 15 minutes or less, these pancakes are not to be missed.
-A real treat for the whole family on Pancake Day.
+Banana Chocolate Chip Pancakes with no refined sugar added, an indulgent breakfast or brunch for all ages.
+Fluffy, super easy to make, and ready in about 15 minutes or less, these pancakes are a real treat for the whole family on Pancake Day.

 I mean, since these pancakes have no added sugar at all, the chocolate chips are the only naughty stuff in here.
 But not too naughty though.

 If you choose dark chocolate chips, it can't be that bad.
 Plus, it's Pancake Day, so you can make your pancakes as indulgent or guilt-free as you want.
 You only get one Pancake Day a year.
 Or every weekend, if you are like me and love a good batch of pancakes.

 I like experimenting with pancakes nowadays, so I tend to throw it anything that takes my fancy.
 Feel free to add anything you like to the batter, berries (fresh or dried), cocoa powder, linseed, etc